Published: May 26, 2021 | Last Updated: December 6, 2024

 This will lock our graphic into place for a few seconds before and after the graphic enters and exits the screen.

-I want the graphic to hold still for 3 seconds so that we will add a keyframe at 1 and 4 seconds.
+I wanted the graphic to hold still for 3 seconds, so we added a keyframe for 1 and 4 seconds.

 You can quickly move the Playhead to 1 second by typing “+100” on the Playhead Position box pictured below.

 Next, move to the Effects Control tab in the Source Panel.
-Place a keyframe using the clock icon next to Position.
+Use the clock icon next to Position to place a keyframe.

-Once the keyframe is set, you will see a small diamond shape to the right of the Effects Control Panel.
+Once the keyframe is set, a small diamond shape will appear to the right of the Effects Control Panel.

 You can then type “+300” on the Playhead Position to move the Playhead to the 4-second position.
 Place another keyframe by hitting the diamond icon (pictured below) on the Position tab.